Tehnik762/leetcode/readme.md

 ## Contact

-You can connect with me on professional networking platforms like [XING](https://www.xing.com/profile/Anton_Braslavskii/).
+You can connect with me on professional networking platforms like [XING](https://www.xing.com/profile/Anton_Braslavskii/) or [Linkedin](https://www.linkedin.com/in/anton-braslavskii/).
 Don't hesitate to reach out if you have any questions or would like to discuss coding challenges, programming, or potential opportunities.
 If you want to reach me by email - please use this - anton АТ braslavskii.com (don't forget to change "at" -> @)